RotherOSS/doc-otobo-installation/content/installation-docker.rst

 - Docker Compose 1.25.0
 - Git 2.25.1

-Example for installing git, Docker, and Docker Compose installation on Ubuntu 20.04:
+git, Docker, and Docker Compose can be installed with the standard system tools.
+Here is an example for installation on Ubuntu 20.04:

 .. code-block:: bash